 How it is made

 EPA and DHA are made from another fatty acid called alpha-linolenic acid.
 ALA is found predominantly in flaxseed oil (also known as linseed) and hemp seed oil.
 Green leafy vegetables, soybeans, walnuts, and canola oil have small amounts of omega3 fatty acids.
 ALA converts - after several enzymatic steps - into EPA and then on to DHA.
+This fatty acid should not be confused with DHEA, a Hormone.

 The main marine omega 3 fatty acids are eicosapentaenoic acid, docosapentaenoic acid and docosahexaenoic acid.
 It is of interest that DHA is specifically localised in the retina and the brain in humans and other mammals.
 The longer chain omega 3 fatty acids are rapidly incorporated into cell membrane phospholipids where it is regarded they influence the metabolism/metabolic events within the cells.
 The mechanisms by which these changes occur include alteration in the fluidity of membranes such that there are subtle changes in receptor function, alteration in cell signaling mechanisms, membrane-bound enzymes, regulation of the synthesis of eicosanoids, and regulation of gene expression.